 Now that we have gone through the ‘why’ of managing anger; let’s look into the ‘how’ of it.
 Let’s talk about a few more ways in which we can learn how to manage our anger.

-Strategy 2: Deliberately and mindfully choosing to manage the anger
+Strategy 2: Deliberately and mindfully choose to manage the anger

 If you are in a heated situation, take some time off.
-You can tell the other person that you are angry in the moment.
-Having a conversation in that moment won’t be helpful at all.
+You can tell the other person that you are angry at the moment.
+Having a conversation at that moment won’t be helpful at all.
 It won’t provide any solutions.
 Sit down for a while and think about how to express it in a productive manner.